-Lebbeus Woods, the American architect, artist, and theorist, died yesterday at the age of 72.
+Lebbeus Woods, the American architect, artist, and theorist, has died today at the age of 72.

 Woods may be best known for his radical re-imaginings and re-constructions of cities in crisis.
 While most of Woods' politically-charged, fantastical sketches were too fantastical to be built, many have been displayed in Art Museums across the globe; the last exhibit occurred just this March at the Friedman Benda Gallery in New York City.
 His only built project, the Light Pavilion of the "Sliced Porosity Block," commissioned by his longtime friend Steven Holl, was completed and opened this year.